Exokem/MPP/README.md

 + Override `ProtectionEnchantment#canAccept`, `ProtectionEnchantment#getMaxLevel` or modify which enchantments are compatible with Protection or its maximum level
 + Override `UnbreakingEnchantment#getMaxLevel` or modify the maximum level of Unbreaking
 + Override `SaplingBlock#generate` or modify how saplings generate trees
++ Override `AnvilScreen#drawForeground` or modify how the anvil gui is rendered
++ Override `AnvilScreenHandler#updateResult` or modify how the anvil decides combination results

 As per the license, however, you may create a variant of this mod using its source code that excludes any particular conflicting feature.